-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 56 governing intraocular photography coverage, with an effective date of January 9, 2026.
-Here's what ophthalmology billing teams need to know.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 56 governing intraocular photography coverage, effective January 9, 2026.
+This policy does not list specific CPT codes, so your billing team needs to apply medical necessity criteria manually for each claim.

 Field Detail